-As we embark on this exploration of engineered living, let us open our minds to the possibilities that arise when we blend the principles of engineering with the artistry of living.
+As we start on this exploration of engineered process, let us open our minds to the possibilities that arise when we blend the principles of engineering with the needs of society.
 May "Engineered Excellence" inspire a generation to build a life that is not only functional and resilient but also a masterpiece of purpose, passion, and perpetual progress.